jballas/441_work/HW-4/readme.md

 Previously, I had two columns, so one story appeared on the left and one on the right.
 Now, I've combined the stories and I want to have them only show up in one main story box.
 Time to fix some HTML, then update my script.js.

+### Style changes
+  I created a new_universe function so that whenever the player enters a new universe in the story the style is updated.
+The style change is also random between two numbers.
+I used Math.random, and made sure it rounded the number, so it was 0 or 1.

+  Next up, adding a loop somewhere.
+How though...

 ## Problems or Issues this week